Help your children understand what will happen during their first skiing lesson with this handy guide.

 How quickly will I learn?

-Learning to ski can seem tricky at first, but by listening carefully to your instructor and practicing hard you can pick up the basics of skiing pretty quickly.
+Learning to ski can seem tricky at first, but by listening carefully to your instructor and practising hard you can pick up the basics of skiing pretty quickly.
 Every skier is different, so don’t worry if it takes you a few lessons to get the hang of things.
 You’ll soon start to progress and then enjoy skiing with your family for many years to come.

 Once your child has enjoyed their first skiing lessons it’s nice to keep that confidence up, and help them to keep practising so they don’t lose their new found skills.
 When you go off as a family to tackle the slopes together make sure you let your child set their own pace, keep encouraging them, and move on to harder slopes only when they feel ready.